Assessment Moderation Policy

 • Unit Evaluation and Improvement feedback from students

-Stage 4: External Review
+Stage 4: External Peer Review of Assessments

-External Review of marks will not normally change a student’s marks or grades as it is a post-assessment moderation.
+External Peer Review of marks will not normally change a student’s marks or grades as it is a post-assessment moderation.

 Within each course a sample of units will undergo external review and assessment benchmarking within the cycle of accreditation.
 These sample units will be prioritised as: